PrimeNexes/nextjs-reactnative-monorepo/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

 You can start editing the page by modifying `pages/index.js`.
 The page auto-updates as you edit the file.

+## Sharing Logic / Philosophy

+The monorepo aims at not being multi-package single repo solution and instead is a very simple way of letting a react native app pick up already written business logic

+This is achieved by allowing `metro` (the react native bundler) to read directories above it's root level.
+This can be extended to even node_modules being on top level but brings it's own problems and so we have a separate `package.json` for it.

+Currently the metro config only reads the `lib` folder that you see at the root of the entire repo.
+To be able to add more such folders, please modify the `metro.config.js`.

+**Recommended** : It's easier to just create a `shared` folder and put all shared logic in there to not have to deal with having to modify `metro.config.js` again and again.